Function List

 rotate(theta)

-radians. rotateX(theta)
+radians, rotateX(theta)

-rotates Paintbrush along X axis. rotate(theta)
+rotates the Paintbrush coordinates along its X-axis, and rotate(theta)

-equals to rotateZ(theta)
+is essentially equivalent to rotateZ(theta)

 .